Master of Management M.Mgt

 - Study with students drawn to the program from across Canada and around the world

 - Course-based program with placement

-- Four-year, bachelor level, non-business degree [or equivalent], from an academic institution approved by Trent University
+- Four-year, bachelor level, non-business degree (a four year undergraduate bachelor's degree) from an academic institution approved by Trent University

 - Minimum B+ (77%) or equivalent in the work of the last four semesters or the last two undergraduate years (last ten full credits)

 - Two supportive letters of reference at least one from an academic familiar with the student

 - Familiarity with calculus is highly desirable for any potential applicants.
 Successful completion of an undergraduate quantitative methods course will prove to be very helpful for students wishing to apply to this program

 - Enrollment is limited; preference will be given to applicants who exceed the above minimum requirements and those with relevant work experience.
 Applicants should have graduated within the last five years of seeking admission